Autumn Quarter '21

-I want students leaving this class to be more confident and experienced with the reading of poetry and literary prose.
+I want students leaving this class to be more confident and experienced with the reading and writing of English sentences and paragraphs.

-I want students to leave having built their active reading and writing skills by having written in different ways about the interpretation of literary texts throughout the quarter.
+I also want students to leave having built their active reading and writing skills by having written in different ways about the interpretation of sentences and paragraphs throughout the quarter.

-I want students leaving the class having had fun with language and fun with poetry, and knowing better what other courses in English might be able to offer them.
+And finally, I want students leaving the class to have had fun with language and knowing better what other courses in English might be able to offer them.

 (Read "The Goals of This Course" for a more complete explanation of our goals for active reading and for increased familiarity with the elements of language.)

 I will also provide additional materials, either in class, on-line or through library reserve.

-The chief goals of this class are to make you more informed, active, and, especially, self-reflective readers of literary texts, and to introduce you to formal language study.
+The chief goals of this class are to make you more informed, active, and, especially, self-reflective readers of sentences and paragraphs, and to introduce you to formal language study.
 The course description above outlines the general sequence for what we'll do, and some of that work will be in full-class settings; some in small groups.

 Both because this is a W-course and because I strongly believe in writing as a means of learning, you'll also be writing a lot for this class.
 Writing requires that you engage actively with your reading, and ensures that you—and everyone else in the class—come ready to contribute to the general class thinking.
 Accordingly, you’ll be writing something for every class meeting—usually something informal, a “response” paper of no more than two pages.
 Sometimes those will be hard-copy papers; at other times they will be posted online.

-If you want to email me, you are welcome to do so—don't be surprised, however, if I cannot give you a fast response.
+If you want to email me, you are welcome to do so—don't be surprised, however, if I do not give you a fast response.
 I get a LOT of email, and I cannot process it all when it first arrives.
 My email address is displayed on the homepage of this website.